Tstokes9328/podium-frontend/README.md

-# PODIUM FRONTEND CHALLENGE
+# PODIUM FRONT END CHALLENGE

 ## PROJECT SUMMARY

 This project is a front end code challenge made for Podium.
+This project was designed to access Podium's API through http requests to display information based on reviews.

 ## SETUP